Three-language formula: History

 The Education Commission of 1964–1966 recommended a modified or graduated three-language formula.
 Following some debate, the original three-language formula was adopted by the India Parliament in 1968.
 The formula as enunciated in the 1968 National Policy Resolution which provided for the study of "Hindi, English and modern Indian language (preferably one of the southern languages) in the Hindi speaking states and Hindi, English and the Regional language in the non-Hindi speaking States".
 The formula was formulated in response to demands from non-Hindi speaking states of the South, such as Karnataka and mainly Tamil Nadu.
-Currently, the three language system is not followed in Tamil Nadu due to efforts of former Chief Minister C. N. Annadurai.
+The three language system was never implemented in Tamil Nadu due to efforts of former Chief Minister C. N. Annadurai, with the state using a two language policy (Tamil and English).
 The 1986 National Policy on Education reiterated the 1968 formula.

 In 1972 the government launched a committee for promotion of Urdu under the chairmanship of I. K. Gujral.
 The committee's 1975 report recommended safeguards for significant (i.e. greater than 10 percent) Urdu-speaking minorities which included the use of Urdu for official purposes and as a medium of instruction.
 Following consideration of the report by the Cabinet in 1979, and by the Taraqqui-e-Urdu Board from 1979 to 1983, modified proposals from the Gujral committee were passed on to the state governments in 1984.

 A new committee of experts was launched in 1990 under the chairmanship of Ali Sardar Jafri to examine implementation of the Gujral committee recommendations.
 This committee recommended modifying the three-language formula to "In Hindi speaking States: (a) Hindi (with Sanskrit as part of the composite course); (b) Urdu or any other modern Indian language and (c) English or any other modern European language.
 In non-Hindi speaking States: (a) the regional language; (b) Hindi; (c) Urdu or any other modern Indian language excluding (a) and (b); and (d) English or any other modern European language".

-In 2020 the cabinet of Narendra Modi approved and released the "New Education Policy 2020" under the Ministry of Human Resources.
+In 2020 the cabinet of Narendra Modi approved and released the "National Education Policy 2020" under the Ministry of Human Resources.
 The new policy emphasized that no language was made mandatory, pushing away significantly from the English-Hindi approach in 1968.